ForgeFlow/ras/README.md

     > cd MFRC522-python

 4. Connect the RFID Reader to the RPi Zero GPIO pins.
-The template for the explanation is: *RPI-GPIO-pin:RFIDReader-pin* Concretely (I will refer here to the physical position of the GPIO pins, it can be found at https://es.pinout.xyz/pinout/pin3_gpio2#):
+The template for the explanation is: *RPI-GPIO-pin:RFIDReader-pin*.
+   Concretely (I will refer here to the physical position of the GPIO pins, it can be found at https://pinout.xyz/pinout/io_pi_zero#):

     - GPIO_17(3.3V_Power_Supply):3.3V
     - GPIO_19(MOSI):MOSI